Chart Color Schemes

 Andrews Farm's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The most common medical conditions are asthma and mental health issues, affecting 10.7% and 10.7% of residents respectively, while 69.1% report being completely clear of medical ailments compared to 63.4% in Greater Adelaide.
-Only 6.7% of residents are aged 65 and over (691 people), lower than the 13.3% in Greater Adelaide.
-Health outcomes among seniors require more attention than those of the broader population.
+The rate of private health cover is approximately 53% of the total population (~5,061 people), slightly higher than Greater Adelaide's 47.5%.
+Asthma and mental health issues are the most common medical conditions in the area, impacting 10.7% and 10.7% of residents respectively.
+Overall, 69.1% of residents declare themselves completely clear of medical ailments compared to 63.4% across Greater Adelaide.
+Andrews Farm has 6.7% of residents aged 65 and over (644 people), which is lower than Greater Adelaide's 13.3%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health